Cold weather and your joints

 Golden Retriever on a walk

-Like any purebred dog, Retrievers are sometimes faced with genetically related health problems.
-For instance, they have short legs compared to their body size.
-What’s more, it’s crucial to keep your Retriever fit and active, as they tend to become overweight easily.
+Like any purebred dog, Retrievers sometimes face genetically related health problems.
+What’s more, keeping your Retriever fit and active is crucial, as they tend to become overweight easily.

-Your Golden Retriever will thrive with two hours of exercise each day, such as walks, running and lots of playtime and training.
-And they love a good game of fetch – it’s even in the name!
+Most Golden Retrievers will thrive with two hours of exercise each day, including walks and lots of playtime and training.
+And they love a good game of fetch – it’s even in the name – but try to keep any games low-impact to support their joints.

 1. Rottweilers